-Any matters referred to the committee by either NELB or any of its committees will be placed on the agenda for the next available meeting of the committee.
+Any matters referred to the committee by either the Leadership Board or any of its committees will be placed on the agenda for the next available meeting of the committee.
 The committee will, at that meeting, determine the method and timetable for responding to any such referrals.